A simpler path to Ergodic Theorems for the Frontier of Branching Brownian Motion: Abstract

 \section{Abstract}

 We revisit the ergodic theorem for the frontier of branching Brownian motion (BBM).
 Motivated by the proof of Arguin, Bovier, and Kistler \cite{arguin2012ergodic}, we provide a shorter and more direct argument.
-It relies on two observations: pairs of extremal particles observed at distinct times far apart must have branched early, and pairs of early-branching extremal particles have negatively correlated positions.
-This yields the ergodic theorem for BBM.
+It relies on two observations: pairs of extremal particles observed at well-separated times must have branched early, and pairs of early-branching extremal particles have negatively correlated positions.
+This yields the ergodic theorem for BBM and extends it to a broad class of functionals of the recentred maximum.
 We also address a gap in the path localization argument of \cite{arguin2012ergodic}.